Follow this artist on FASO and get alerts in your email inbox when new artworks are postedComments

 Aurora, Ontario - 905-727-6308Biography

-Murphy paints mostly still lifes, although she does occasionally do figurative work or a portrait from life.
-Her still life paintings feature antique or vintage items, children's toys, old tools, common household items, wine or fresh flowers; whatever captures her eye and imagination.
-She likes things with a history, that are worn, rusty, well used or obviously much loved, such as children's toys.
-Viewers have said they find her paintings peaceful or soothing.
-Some have sparked in the viewer a fond recollection of things they or someone in their family used to have.
+Murphy paints mostly still lifes featuring fresh flowers, antiques, children's toys, old tools, common household items, wine, cheese, whatever captures her eye and imagination.
+She likes things with a history, things that are worn, rusty, well used or obviously much loved.
+Viewers say they find her paintings peaceful, soothing or that they have sparked fond recollections.

-Working from life, never photography, Murphy arranges her flowers and any other objects to be included in the painting on a stand beside her easel.
-This she lights to create interesting shadow patterns, then sketches directly on a prepared panel using thinned Burnt Umber.
-She carefully [...]Read the rest of this bio on the
+Murphy arranges her flowers and any other objects to be included in the painting on a stand beside her easel, lighting them to create interesting shadow patterns.
+Unless it's a particularly complex composition, she then sketches with her paintbrush directly onto a prepared panel using thinned Burnt Umber.
+She carefully separates the lights and darks, does a thin underpainting of [...]Read the rest of this bio on the

 artist's FASO Connect Profile →